 - Developing countries are adding internet users with each passing minute.
 This means more people have access to online stores with each passing day.

 In spite of this, the fact is that physical stores aren’t going anywhere.
 They continue to thrive in malls and shopping centers and you’ll always see crowds thronging to these places during sales.
 Why is it that with such rapid evolution of online retail, offline stores aren’t entirely fading away?
 Why is it that the percentages of online sales (on a web browser) and offline ones still continue to compete?

 Is Offline Retail Going To Thrive?

 In spite of such impressive growth in the online retail sector, about 36% of all shoppers who see a product online prefer to buy it from a physical store.
 This would be even more relevant for products of high value, such as jewelry.

-Beyond this, there is the unorganized offline retail sector that includes everyone from your neighbor grocer to Walmart.
+Beyond this, there is the unorganized offline retail sector that includes everyone from your neighborhood grocer to Walmart.
 And one look at Walmart will tell you they ain’t shutting shop anytime soon.

 What is helping these physical stores still remain the primary choice of people for shopping?

 - Consumers, especially those in older demographics, may have trust issues buying online.
 They may still want to buy products after experiencing them firsthand.

 - Going to a physical store is an opportunity to interact with society.
 Moreover, people may prefer to shop in groups and the option to do so is effectively non-existent in online stores.